 faxsvc.exe helps you send and receive faxes.

-mnmsrvc.exe allows authorized users to remotely access the Windows desktop using NetMeeting.
+mnmsrvc.exe allows permissioned users to remotely access the Windows desktop using NetMeeting.

-netdde.exe provides the network transport and security features of Dynamic Data Exchange (DDE).
+netdde.exe provides network transmission and security features of dynamic data exchange (DDE).

 smlogsvc.exe configures performance logs and alerts.